 Note: This program is paused and not accepting applications.
 To ensure the highest quality training, changes are being made to the curriculum and other aspects of the program.
 At this time, you may apply directly for clinical research coordinator positions by visiting the Jobs at Mayo Clinic website.

-Clinical Research Coordinators (CRCs) are responsible for the organization, coordination, and overall integrity of a research project with humans.
-Principal and co-investigators provide the overall direction in a clinical study, but CRCs have significant roles in the following clinical study activities:
+Clinical research coordinators (CRCs) are responsible for the organization, coordination and overall integrity of a research project with humans.
+Principal and co-investigators provide the overall direction in a clinical study, but CRCs have significant roles in these clinical study activities:

 - Protocol development

 - Scheduling tests and procedures

 - Collection of clinical research data

 - Dispensing study medications

 CRCs enjoy a dynamic and challenging job that offers a host of opportunities for growth and career development.
 CRCs can complete an academic program and earn an Associate in Applied Science degree or a diploma.

 Clinical research coordinators can participate in many continuing education and training program courses.
 These programs provide skill-based training, exceptional professional development opportunities, and hands-on experience needed to create a well-rounded, fully competent CRC.

 The emerging industry of clinical research has significantly increased the demand for clinical research coordinators.
 Graduates are employed in academic medical centers, industry (drug and device companies), clinical research organizations and private research organizations in these roles: